-The first step in consular processing is to determine if you fit into a specific immigrant category.
-Most immigrants become eligible for a green card (permanent residence) through a petition filed on your behalf by a family member or employer.
-Others become permanent residents through first obtaining refugee or asylum status, or through a number of other special provisions.
-To see the many different ways to get a green card, see the links to the left.
+The first step in consular processing is to determine if you are eligible to apply for a Green Card (lawful permanent residence).
+Most immigrants become eligible through a petition filed on your behalf by a family member or employer.
+Others become permanent residents by first obtaining refugee or asylum status, or through a number of other special provisions.
+To see the many different ways to get a Green Card, go to our Green Card Eligibility Categories page.

 2. File the Immigrant Petition

-When you know what category you believe best fits your situation, in most cases, you will need to have an immigrant petition filed on your behalf.
+When you know what category you believe best fits your situation, you usually will need someone else to file an immigrant petition for you.

-Employment based categories most often require the intending U.S. employer to file a Form I-140, Petition for Alien Worker, for you.
-Entrepreneurs who intend to invest significant amounts of capital into a business venture in the United States may file Form I-526, Immigrant Petition by Alien Entrepreneur” on their own behalf.
+- Employment-based immigrant petition: If you want to apply for a Green Card based on your employment, your U.S. employer must file a Form I-140, Petition for Alien Worker for you.
+If you intend to invest significant amounts of capital into a business venture in the United States, you may file Form I-526, Immigrant Petition by Alien Entrepreneur for yourself.
 For more information, see our Working in the U.S. page.

-In some cases, certain immigrants may file a Form I-360, Petition for Amerasian, Widow(er), and Special Immigrant, or have one filed on their behalf.
+- Special categories: In some cases, you may file a Form I-360, Petition for Amerasian, Widow(er), and Special Immigrant for yourself or have someone else file one for you.

-Most humanitarian programs do not require an underlying petition, although individuals may need to meet additional requirements before they can adjust status.
+- Humanitarian programs: Most humanitarian programs do not require you to have an immigrant petition, although you may need to meet additional requirements before they can apply for a Green Card.
 For more information, see our Humanitarian page.